rupeshgs006/UpskillCampus/linkshortner/README.md

 3. Obtain a Bitly API token:
     - Sign up for a Bitly account if you don't have one.
     - Generate an access token from your Bitly account settings.
+    - and if not done cause error because give only 10 shortlinks in the month

 4. Replace `'YOUR_BITLY_API_TOKEN'` with your actual Bitly API token in the script.